-Personal interviews are preferred.
+Due to Covid, personal interviews are postponed until further notice.
 Skype, Googlehangout and phone available upon request.

 Applicants will be notified by email/letter that RPC would like to invite them for interview.
 RPC has had 2 interview date options in the past.
 2-4 of RPC psychology staff are generally present for interviews.